rug-cit-hpc/league-of-robots/roles/gpu/README.md

 This was just while testing, but I can expect more.

-`gpu_count` instead defines the "truth", and can test aginst it, if all the GPUs are actually working or not.
+`gpu_count` instead defines the correct "truth", and can test aginst it - that is if all the GPUs are actually working correctly.

 Persistenced service script was modified based on trial and error, but is taken mostly from the example files that come with the driver installation, and can be